d710270176st/heiheihei/readme.txt

-Git is distrubuted a version control system.
-Git is free software.
+Git is distrubuted a version control system.add more Git is free software.